A Mighty Girl's top picks of books for kids -- and their parents -- on the joys of outdoor play, exploration, and discovery!

 As the title of this book captures, playing outside with your Mighty Girl may help you rediscover your own love of nature!
 This book contains 52 simple and open-ended activities, designed to begin your outdoor adventure without dictating it every step of the way.
 Text boxes called “Help Me Understand” provide answers to some of the most common questions kids will ask during each activity — although many curious kids will want to research and explore further once they get home!
 Parents will also love that this book is organized by season, so it’s easy to find just the right activity for the day you have before you.

-For the most adventurous mother-daughter pairs, this memoir will provide plenty of inspiration!
-Herr’s daughter Alex had so much energy from such a young age that Herr started taking her hiking on mountains adults might struggle with at the age of 5.
-Together, the pair climbed all forty-eight of New Hampshire’s highest mountains.
+Patricia Ellis Herr’s daughter Alex had so much energy from such a young age that Herr thought she might be able to tackle serious hikes at the age of 5 — not just long ones, but paths that might make adults struggle.
+Together, the pair climbed all 48 of New Hampshire’s highest mountains — and both mother and daughter learned a few lessons about independence, fearlessness, and daring.
 This story of a daughter learning independence, fearlessness, and daring from her mother — and her mother learning some of the same lessons from her daughter — is sure to get you and your Mighty Girl thinking of the challenges you could take on together.

 Encouraging your Mighty Girl to go outside — or heading outside yourself — seems like such a simple step, but it really can make a world of difference.
 Whether you end up digging in the backyard, exploring hiking trails, watching the living creatures around you, or building sandcastles at the beach, we hope these stories will inspire you and your Mighty Girl to find your special place in the great outdoors.